Lifeng-Liang/DbEntry/doc/en/DataAccess/Transaction.md

 }
 ````

-In above code, the exception will caused at ``new trTest().Save`` line if we don¡¯t have MSDTC installed.
+In above code, the exception will caused at ``new trTest().Save`` line if we don't have MSDTC installed.

 Check the database, the ``t1, t2`` are not saved to ``test`` table yet.
 So we can say it works in DbEntry.